Case Studies

 By overturning Roe v.
 Wade, the United States Supreme Court overruled nearly 50 years of legal precedent and turned the decision of abortion access back to the states.
 In the state of Kansas, residents were set to vote on the right to an abortion prior to the overturn of Roe v.
 Wade.
 But after the Supreme Court issued its decision, Kansas drew national attention as the first state to vote on abortion access.
 By highlighting government overreach and personal freedom in their messaging, organizing across the state, and channeling anger into action, Kansans for Constitutional Freedom overcame the odds and defeated a proposed anti-abortion constitutional amendment.

-A poll published a few weeks before the August 2nd primary showed voters were closely divided on the amendment.
+poll published a few weeks before the August 2nd primary showed voters were closely divided on the amendment.

 Historic turnout of over

-Kansas Voters
+Kansas voters

 Voters defeated amendment